Interactive Storytelling for Transformation

-A 6-week live small group online programme with Jacqueline Harris for creatives, freelancers and entrepreneurs.
+A 6-week live group online programme with Jacqueline Harris

 This course will help you:

-- Take creative risks without the fear of failure stopping you from starting, or finishing
+- Take creative risks without the fear of failure paralysing you.

-Week 1: Introductions and What is creativity?: Holding our stories about creativity up to the light to see what sticks and what crumbles.
-Story: “The Story is Enough”
+Week 1: Introductions and What is Creativity?: Holding our stories about creativity up to the light to see what sticks and what crumbles.
+Story: “The Story of the Story”

-Week 3: Control and surrender: What we can control and what opens up when we let go of the rest.
-The myth of waiting for inspiration, what happens when we flip tactics and why.
+Week 3: Control and Surrender: What we can control and what opens up when we let go of the rest.
+The myth of waiting for inspiration and what happens when we flip tactics.
 Story: “Coyote and the Milky Way”.

-Week 4: Finding the courage to put yourself / your work out there: How to make fear of failure look like a pussycat and what happens next.
+Week 4: Finding the Courage to Put Yourself / Your Work Out There: How to make fear of failure look like a pussycat, how to deal with deadlines and what happens next.
 Story: “The Sun Goddess”

 Week 5: Creative problem solving: Discovering how to prise loose the edges of our stuck thinking, and find fresh creative thinking underneath.
 Story: “Anancy and the Flip-flap Bird”

 Week 6: Reflections, discussion and Q & A: A chance to reflect on what we’ve seen and experienced, and give everyone a chance to explore issues for going forward.
 Story: “You Don’t Know”.

 All of the sessions will be recorded and made available to attendees to download and keep.